 What is I DO?

 I DO is RSM's newest, innovative and student co-created course that you can take in your second year of studies, on top of your regular courses.
 Participation is on voluntary and application basis.
 If you participate you will be awarded 15 credits, counting towards your study progress in the third year.
 Thus the credits contribute towards the 60EC you have to attain in your third year (similar to completing a minor).
+The grades that you will receive count towards your GPA of your Bachelor degree programme.
 The participation in the course however takes place in the 2nd year of your Bachelor.

 Each team is led and guided by a coach.
 This coach is experienced in working on impact driven projects and received sophisticated leadership and personal development training.
 Further I DO is organised and led by a mixed team of students, RSM staff and professors.
 This structure ensures that student feedback and experiences are immediately translated into the continuous development of the course in order to enable real and significant impact.